top of page

 All of the above gives an insight into CIDP.
 At least as applicable to one individual's experience.
 Hopefully all the aforementioned addresses a lack of awareness and knowledge concerning Chronic Inflammatory Demyelinating Polyneuropathy.

-All things considered, quality of life is good.
+All things considered; quality of life has returned.

-Being able to enjoy once again the one handed cup of coffee.
-The freedom of walking unassisted in the outdoor fresh air.
-Driving the countryside.
+Being able to enjoy once again a one-handed cup of coffee after Tai Chi formwork with classmates.
+The freedom of walking unassisted in the outdoor fresh air under a warm sun.
+Driving the countryside and Great Ocean Road again.
 The simple things.

 A CIDP diagnosis and pathway is full of uncertainty for all.
 Don't dwell on anything that may never happen or recur.